richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 ![Cost of Work = 100 Token](/assets/2020/01/100_tokens.PNG)

+I doubt that the performance analysis from the 80s is remotely relevant today, and there are probably modern day tricks to speed Algorithm X up.

 > My source code is at [GitHub](https://github.com/richardstartin/reservoir-sampling), with the raw data [here](https://github.com/richardstartin/reservoir-sampling/blob/master/results/reservoir-samplers.csv).

 ### Testing

-It looks like ALgorithms X and Z are much faster than Algorithm R, but are they correct?
+It looks like algorithms X and Z are much faster than R, but are they correct?
 Testing this is a bit more complicated than writing a typical unit test because we need to test statistical properties rather than literal values.
 As a basic [sanity check](https://github.com/richardstartin/reservoir-sampling/blob/master/src/test/java/uk/co/openkappa/reservoir/AlgorithmsTest.java), I generated exponentially distributed data and verified I could reproduce the maximum likelihood estimator within a loose tolerance from the reservoir.

 I also generated data from a range of different distributions and plotted the CDF of the contents of each reservoir having seen the same data.
-Algorithm Z looks slightly off.
+Algorithm Z looks slightly off, it's possible I have made a mistake here.
 This is a complicated topic which I will treat more seriously in another post.

 ![Exponential (0.1)](/assets/2020/01/1000-exp-0.1.png)